-The spatial differentiation of infant burials in association with medieval churches is noted by a number of authors, including most recently Craig-Atkins (2014) who synthesised the evidence from sites in medieval Britain.
+The spatial differentiation of infant burials in association with medieval churches is noted by a number of authors, including most recently Craig-Atkins (2014) who synthesized the evidence from sites in medieval Britain.
 She notes that neonates, including pre-term infants, were often buried close to church walls (within 1.5 metres).
 These are often referred to as 'eaves-drip' burials and interpreted as a form of posthumous baptism, with the water dripping from the eaves of the church effectively anointing the burial.
-However, as Craig-Atkins discusses, a number of these burials pre-date the ubiquity of more formalised ideas regarding the baptism of infants and may well have arisen from earlier traditions.
-The same author also notes that some young adult women, including mother/infant burials, were buried close to church walls.
+However, as Craig-Atkins discusses, a number of these burials pre-date the ubiquity of more formalized ideas regarding the baptism of infants and may well have arisen from earlier traditions.
+The same author also notes that some young adult women, including mother/ infant burials, were buried close to church walls.
 This has parallels with excavations from Roman sites in which infants and possible mothers were also buried close to structures (Millett and Gowland 2015).
 The desire to maintain the inter-connectivity between mother and infant may have been a motivating force in burial practice.

 Historical evidence for medieval perceptions of infancy is biased towards the wealthier members of society (Goldberg 2010, 30; Orme 2001, 86; Youngs 2006, 63).
-Infants were largely restricted from moving for the first two or three months of life by the custom of swaddling.
-Swaddling bands were used for practical reasons in terms of restricting movements, but also because infants were considered mouldable and the practice was believed (erroneously) to promote the straight growth of long bones (Finucane 1997, 39;

-Hanawalt 1986, 175; Houlbrooke 1986, 132).
+Infants were largely restricted from moving for the first two or three months of life by the custom (p.
+763) of swaddling.
+Swaddling bands were used for practical reasons in terms of restricting movements, but also because infants were considered mouldable and the practice was believed (erroneously) to promote the straight growth of long bones (Finucane 1997, 39; Hanawalt 1986, 175; Houlbrooke 1986, 132).
 Mortality rates were high, with a third of children not surviving infancy (the first year) (Orme 2001, 64; Youngs 2006, 34).
 Lewis and Gowland (2007) analysed the levels of neonatal mortality (death during first month after birth) versus post-neonatal mortality (death between one month to one year of age) from a number of rural and urban sites in medieval England.
-Post-neonatal mortality provides a strong indication of disease environment and diet, but tends to be lower than neonatal mortality, which is related to factors intrinsic to the mother.
-However, in medieval urban environments post-neonatal mortality exceeded neonatal mortality, highlighting the poor living conditions endured.
+Postneonatal mortality provides a strong indication of disease environment and diet, but tends to be lower than neonatal mortality, which is related to factors intrinsic to the mother.